kavrillon/fo-monitoring/README.md

 - empty page
 - PWA: test on Android & Chrome & Windows
 - swipe management
-- project page: get data for projects & design
-    - save user data for project start date & end date, list of projects he want to see
-    - view by project (regex on [ ] with user defined exclusions (SUPPORT))
-    - exlude cards not tagged as "Delivery"
-    - time spent on each imple/review.
-Number of reviews, list of cards
 - home page: add data for projects
 - year management: one board per year, store in conf.
 By default the current year is shown, possibility to select year in the left menu
 - on desktop: always show the left menu
 - add trello account in the left menu
-- weeks: dedicated week page ?
 - weeks: problem on  total not about 100%
 - product page: get data for product
     - based on regex on []: templates, V3, V2